angusmf1/portfolio/final_project_angusferrell_part2.md

 ### Final thoughts

 My Shorthand presentation is coming along nicely and is almost complete.
 The narrative structure of setup, conflict, and resolution appears to be in place well.
 The quality and structure of my presentation draws my audience's interest and convinces them to want to read more.
 The dark and moody theme works in concert with the graphics to create a good flow that's not too clunky or crowded.
-I will add a personal anecdote to add a deeper emotional element to the story and make my call to action more persuasive.
+I will add a personal anecdote and an additional expert quote to add a deeper emotional element to the story and make my call to action more persuasive.
+I will tweak my visualizations based on the critiques that I recieved and things that I noticed during the critique process, such as removing the zero's from the "Difference in Drug Seizure Weight" visualization to make it feel more polished.